 - On the MISS Degree, all obligatory teaching activities, including courses where students must choose between two courses, will be provided via a blended approach.

 - On the MEIS Degree, the first year courses Elements of International and EU Law and European and International Politics (basic and advanced) will be offered via distance learning but include, in addition to tutoring activities, new optional face-to-face teaching activities (additional extra-curricular laboratories) linked to each course.
 The English Language course will be provided via distance learning, with blended teaching for seminar (small group) activities.
-Obligatory choices for students in the second year of the MEIS - The Economics of European Integration and The Legal Framework of EU Policies - will be delivered via blended learning, as will the extra-curricular course on Research Design.
+Obligatory choices for students in the second year of the MEIS - The Economics of European Integration and The Legal Framework of EU Policies - will be delivered via blended learning.
+The extra-curricular course on Research Design will be taught entirely in presence.

 Students following the second year of a master’s course will also benefit from face-to-face practitioner-led laboratories during the week prior to the start of the teaching semester (MISS Workshops on Applied Security).